-1) RN has a Cumulative GPA of at least 2.5 on a 4.0 scale either from Indiana University or from the degree granting institution for the ASN or Diploma.
+- 1) RN has a Cumulative GPA of at least 2.5 on a 4.0 scale either from Indiana University or from a regionally accredited ASN or Diploma program.
 In case both GPA scores are available, the higher GPA will be used in determining placement.
-Students with a GPA of 2.3 - 2.5 may be admitted on a probationary status, but must achieve and maintain a 2.5 GPA in Pod 1 courses in order to progress from Pod 1 forward.
-This performance standard must be met each successive semester; and

-2) Student has more than 12 remaining credits needed to achieve general education requirements.
+Students with a GPA of 2.3 2.5 may be admitted on a probationary status, but must achieve and maintain a 2.5 GPA in Pod 1 courses in order to progress from Pod 1 forward.
+This performance standard must be met each successive semester; and - 2) Student has more than 12 remaining credits needed to achieve general education requirements.